 The best place to look for morels in Illinois is along the edge of forested areas where you find oak, elm, aspen and ash trees growing.
 In the early spring as the ground heats up, look for morels on slopes that face south in the open areas.

-Where is the best place to find morels?
+Where is the best place to find morels mushrooms?

 Usually, the mushrooms grow on the edges of wooded areas, especially around oak, elm, ash, and aspen trees.
 Look for dead or dying trees while you’re on the hunt too, because morels tend to grow right around the base.

-What is the best time of day to find morels?
+What time of day is best to hunt morels?